-If you’re an outdoor enthusiast, work in the military or law enforcement, or need a robust, rugged torch for work, then you’ll find a well-made flashlight a really useful gadget to carry around with you.
+If you’re an outdoor enthusiast, work in the military or law enforcement, or need a robust, rugged torch for work, then you’ll find a well-made flashlight a useful gadget to carry around with you.

 The main pricing difference is down to the power of the light source, normally a cluster of LEDs (Light Emitting Diodes) or xenon bulb, measured in lumen (normally in the range of 100-1000 lumen).
-Additionally, the construction is really important, with premium price models constructed using an aluminium body with an anodized finish and waterproof switch gear.
+Additionally, the construction is important, with premium price models constructed using an aluminium body with an anodized finish and waterproof switch gear.

 I only cover tactical flashlights on this site, so this means that the torches are built to withstand a rough treatment in a tough environment.
 Many models have a range of mounts, from a simple clip to fit your pocket to a weapon mount that locks into place on standard size rails on a weapon.

 There are a number of major manufacturers, each with their own leading brands such as UltraFire, UTG and FordEx.
 These each produce dozens of different models with a wide range of features that can be confusing – so I’ve written the best tactical flashlight reviews to help you choose the right one for you.